Catholic Charity assistance programs in Fredericksburg, Stafford, and Spotsylvania.

 Low income families, the working poor, and others can get help from Catholic Charities centers in the north and eastern part of the state.
-Services offered range from food, limited financial assistance for paying rent and bills, clothing, meals, and more.
+Services offered range from free food, limited financial assistance for paying rent and bills, clothing, meals, and more.
 Catholic Charity centers are located in Leesburg, Fredericksburg, and other nearby Virginia counties.

 Food and meals are available.
 Volunteers of local civic and social organizations, charities, and churches prepare meals and distribute the food to the needy on a daily basis.
 Every month a couple thousand items are passed out to families and individuals in the community.
 Many of the meals are served at Christ House every night or local pantries.